 - Traffic movements on Lagoon Drive better managed by new signals.

-- The southern side of Lagoon Drive designed to avoid significant geological and archaeological features.
+- Southern side of Lagoon Drive designed to avoid significant geological and archaeological features.

 - New access to rear of some Queens Road shops via Korma Lane.